Geneva-Robovikes/Robot-2022/README.md

 1) https://docs.wpilib.org/en/stable/ - Use this website to reasearch topics.
 It has great turtorials on trjectories, pathfinding, vision, and more if you look deep enough.
 2) https://first.wpi.edu/wpilib/allwpilib/docs/release/java/index.html - Use this website when reasearching specific classes or methods, it gives a more code-sided descriptions.
 3) https://www.chiefdelphi.com/ - Stack Overflow like website that focuses on FRC problems.
 Post a problem if in need!

+## **Demo Branch*

+This branch is for demonstration purposes.
+It is entirely functional with W4D3, but it is so that you can show off code at events if needed and without needing to worry about someone messing with it.